Updated November 23, 2023

 You can use the following Payback Period Calculator

 |Payback Period Formula

 Payback Period Formula in Excel (With Excel Template)

 Here, we will do the same example of the Payback Period formula in Excel.
 It is very easy and simple.
 You need to provide the two inputs i.e, Initial Investment and Cash Inflows

 You can easily calculate the Payback Period using Formula in the template provided.

-Payback period is an essential assessment during calculation of return from a particular project and it is advisable not to use the tool as the only option for decision making.
-During similar kind of investments, however, a paired comparison is useful.bat in case of detailed analysis like net present value or internal rate of return the payback period can act as a tool with supporting of above those particular formulas.
+The payback period is an essential assessment during the calculation of return from a particular project.
+It is advisable not to use the tool as the only option for decision-making.
+During similar kinds of investments, however, a paired comparison is useful.
+In the case of detailed analysis like net present value or internal rate of return, the payback period can act as a tool to support those particular formulas.

 This has been a guide to a Payback Period formula.
-Here we discuss its uses along with practical examples.
-We also provide you with Payback Period Calculator with downloadable excel template.
+Here, we discuss its uses along with practical examples.
+We also provide a Payback Period Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –